-The Annual Resource Planning Process (ARPP) provides a framework for the university to review our financial capacity, align our current resources to support our priorities, and assess potential areas for new investment.
+The ARPP provides a framework for the university to review our financial capacity, align our current resources to support our priorities, and assess potential areas for new investment.

-During our Annual Resource Planning Process (ARPP), we make collaborative and thoughtful decisions about the degree to which a program helps us achieve our strategic goals.
-We consider how it serves our students' changing needs.
-How it supports our neighboring communities.
-How it supports our faculty's groundbreaking research.
-And how far it can get us toward our next goal: being recognized among the top 25 public research universities in the U.S.
+During the ARPP, we make collaborative and thoughtful decisions about the degree to which a program helps us achieve our strategic goals.
+We consider how it supports our faculty's groundbreaking research, how it serves our students' changing needs, how it supports our neighboring communities, and how it can enable us to achieve our goal of being recognized among the top 25 public research universities in the nation.

-Each funding request herein is critically reviewed and, combined with our ongoing programs to find efficiencies and other cost-savings, will allow UB to continue to make valuable contributions locally, nationally, and globally.
+Each funding request herein is critically reviewed and combined with our ongoing programs to find efficiencies and other cost-savings, allowing UB to continue making valuable contributions locally, nationally, and globally.